2013 IIHF Inline Hockey World Championship Division I: Seeding and groups

 The seeding in the preliminary round was based on the final standings at the 2012 IIHF InLine Hockey World Championship and 2012 IIHF InLine Hockey World Championship Division I. Division I's groups are named Group C and Group D while the 2013 IIHF Inline Hockey World Championship use Group A and Group B, as both tournaments are held in Dresden, Germany.
-The teams were grouped accordingly by seeding at the previous year's tournament (in parenthesis is the corresponding seeding):
+The teams were grouped accordingly by seeding at the previous year's tournament (in parentheses is the corresponding seeding):